RohanNagar/RohanNagar.github.io/_posts/2017-09-27-hello-world.md

 the fact that my ideas are available for anyone to read is such a miracle.

 I guess I should also talk about myself here.
 I'm a Software Engineer working at Microsoft.
 I graduated from The University of Texas at Austin in May 2017, and joined Microsoft in July 2017.
-Profesionally, I am passionate about engineering, design, and project management.
-I have a beautiful girlfriend who is a personal trainier and is getting her way in to the marketing industry.
+Professionally, I am passionate about engineering, design, and project management.
+I have a beautiful girlfriend who is a personal trainer and is getting her way into the marketing industry.
 I also very much enjoy gaming, music, cycling, and televison.

 You can find me on